Phulwari Sharif

-Phulwari or Phulwari Sharif is Block and town in Patna district in the Indian state of Bihar.
+Phulwari or Phulwari Sharif is a town and Block in Patna district in the Indian state of Bihar.
 It is included in the Patna Metropolitan Region and is one of the fastest growing area of urban Patna.
 The civilisation of the city dates back to the days of inception of the Sufi culture in India.
-Phulwari Sharif had been frequented by most Sufi saints of that period and is famous for its islamic spiritual dargah and old mosques.
+Phulwari Sharif had been frequented by most Sufi saints of that period and is famous for its islamic spiritual dargah and old mosques which includes Khanqah Mujibia, Shahi Sangi Masjid, Imarat e sharia.

-All India Institute of Medical Sciences Patna (AIIMS Patna) is located in Phulwari Sharif.
+The All India Institute of Medical Sciences Patna (AIIMS Patna) is located in Phulwari Sharif.

 Urbanisation has taken over Phulwari Sharif and now it is the most populated area of Patna.
 Phulwari Sharif is one of the Muslim-majority areas within Patna.